 Distribution for Reasons Other Than Death.
-If you become entitled to receive your benefit for any reason other than death, payment of your vested Account may start as soon as administratively feasible with a final payment made consisting of any allocations occurring after your termination of employment.
-Your Account is payable in cash or in-kind in one lump sum payment.
+If you become entitled to receive your benefit for any reason other than death your Account will be distributed in a lump sum payment.
+This is your normal form of payment.
+Payment of your vested Account may start as soon as administratively feasible with a final payment made consisting of any allocations occurring after your termination of employment.
+Your Account is payable in cash or as an in-kind.
+If you do not choose a form of payment, the payment will be made in the form of a lump sum distribution.